HenriqueMSilva/Six-Es/README.md

 # Link for the game -> <a href="https://super-spam-shooting-starguardian-spaceship-simulator.netlify.com/"> super-spam-shooting-starguardian-spaceship-simulator</a>

-In this game, all you need to do is win.
-Ez game, ez life.
+In this game, all you need to do is Win!
+Easy game, Easy life.

 ## Help